-This got two releases.
-A standard version, which you can see here, and the Poster Bag version.
+The UK 12" single for This Woman's Work had two releases.
+One was a standard release in a picture sleeve, and the other was a fold out poster sleeve with a different poster on each side.
 There are a couple of exterior differences between the two.
-The picture on the front is extended and has no border.
-Also, the lyrics for This Woman's Work are not printed on the back.
+The picture on the front of this one is extended and has no border like the standard release.
+Also, the lyrics for This Woman's Work aren't printed on the back of this one like they are on the standard release.
+Instead, they're part of one side of the poster.
 The tracks on both versions are exactly the same and don't differ in any way.

-If you've read any of my other posts on poster bag releases, then you'll know that I'm not really a fan of them.
-They're easily susceptible to damage and creasing.
-If you take a look at the top of mine, you'll see it's suffered a minor bit of edge wear and creasing.
-It's very minor, but it demonstrates my point.
-They don't have anywhere near the same stability as a normal sleeve release.
-Also, I don't know what kind of paper they use on some of these releases, but the back of this one is especially prone to fingerprint marks, which are near impossible to remove.
+If you've read any of my other posts regarding poster sleeve releases, then you'll know that I'm genuinely not a fan of them.
+While the concept of a poster sleeve is an interesting one, they're also very problematic.
+They're easily susceptible to all types of damage, even if you're being extra careful with them.
+They just don't have anywhere near the same stability as a normal picture sleeve does.
+I don't know what kind of paper they use on some of these releases, but this one is especially prone to fingerprint marks, which are near impossible to remove.

 The record comes in a separate plain black sleeve, which is also very susceptible to fingerprint marks, and that just slides into the folded poster.
 The sliding of the sleeve in and out of the poster also causes stress and wear along the fold lines, and doing that too often will cause the poster to rip.